I was 7 years old.

 My Wedding – I took a stand.
 I made a choice.
 I was done – fed up and exhausted.
 This was the turning point (at least outwardly) with my parents’ divorce.
 I would not let their issues affect my children or my marriage.
 And yet – it still did; because inside I still struggled with all the same emotions.
 Those survival mindsets I developed during the divorce were still controlling my emotions, fears, behaviors, decisions and dreams.

 50 years after my parents’ divorce I decided to become a life coach.
 During my training I went deeply into who I am and what makes me tick.
 I developed tools and learned to understand my emotions.
 It was during this time of deep reflection and working on myself that I realized just how deep the impact of my parents’ divorce was rooted in my mind.
-It all started to make sense and explained so much of my life, decisions and inability to truly dream big.
-I was still in survival mode after 50 plus years!
-I learned how to find and release the survival mindsets one by one.
-I intentionally set new mindsets that would support me in growing and learning.
-And I finally started to DREAM BIG.
+I had become the ultimate people pleaser.
+My life decisions, actions and inactions all started to make sense.
+I could see how being a people pleaser had shaped so much of my life, decisions, the inability to trust myself, the inability to know what I wanted, and my inability to have a vision or to dream.